A real story

 Different audiences, different messages.

 He recorded his first SAP business process with Qualibrate.
-“That was rocket science”.
+“That wasn't rocket science”.

 It automatically generated a digital representation of how the process works.
 It captured all the steps and screenshots performed, including data and technical information.